MetaCheck version 0.0.1.0

 Summary

-- COI Check: No conflict of interest statement was detected.
+- ✅️ COI Check: A conflict of interest statement was detected.

-- Power Analysis Check: We detected 1 potential power analysis.
+- ⚠️ Power Analysis Check: We detected 3 potential power analyses.

-- Exact P-Values: We found 1 imprecise p value out of 3 detected.
+- ⚠️ Exact P-Values: We found 1 imprecise p value out of 3 detected p values.

-- Some files loaded in the code were missing in the repository.
+- 4 files loaded in the code were missing in the repository.

 - Libraries/imports were loaded in multiple places.

-- Reference Accuracy: We checked 3 references with DOIs in CrossRef and found matches for 2.
+- 🔍 Reference Accuracy: We checked 5 references in CrossRef and found entries for 3.

-- RetractionWatch: You cited 1 article in the RetractionWatch database.
+- ℹ️ RetractionWatch: You cited 1 article in the RetractionWatch database.

-- Check PubPeer Comments: You cited 1 reference with comments in PubPeer.
+- ℹ️ PubPeer Comments: You cited 1 reference with comments in PubPeer.

 General Modules